 Abstract:

-To obtain a comprehensive understanding of the fecundity characteristics of Argentine shortfin squid (
+To obtain a comprehensive understanding of the fecundity characteristics of Argentine shortfin squids (

 Illex argentinus), we took the mature female individuals of

 −1.
 The effective fecundity demonstrated no significant variation across the sampling months, while notable disparities were observed in the oviduct egg size and energy density.
-The chlorophyll a concentration emerged as a key oceanic determinant influencing the effective fecundity, with the fecundity being comparatively substantial at a concentration of approximately 0.45 mg·m
+The chlorophyll a concentration emerged as a key oceanic determinant influencing the effective fecundity, with the fecundity being comparatively substantial at concentration of 0.40~0.45 mg·m

 −3.
 Sea surface temperature, chlorophyll a concentration and sea surface height significantly influenced the oviduct egg size and energy density.
 The research suggests that environmental factors within the marine habitat have a significant influence on the effective fecundity, oviduct egg size and energy density of female